Jona1302/My-Dotfiles/README.md

 ## Setup ##

- ** First we have to install some dependencys:
+**1.First we have to install some dependencys:**

 Pacman:
 <pre> sudo pacman -S kitty swww waybar git python3 bluez-utils brightnessctl pipewire pipewire-pulse ttf-jetbrains-mono-nerd wireplumber </pre>

 yay:
 <pre>yay -S waypaper-git rofi-lbonn-wayland-git bluetui </pre>
 if you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder.<br />

 **Now clone the repo:**